jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ## Winter 2016 (Work Term 1)

-{% include photo.html img="/my-story/pictures/w16/intrafinity.jpg" size="40%" caption="Intrafinity logo" %}
+{% include photo.html img="/my-story/pictures/w16/intrafinity.jpg" size="20%" caption="" %}

 I had a co-op placement at Intrafinity (also called School Messenger since they were recently bought over by the West Corporation).
 While there, I migrated content from school websites.
 I also worked on some Javascript and regular expressions.
 I studied Python 3.0 on my own time.
 They hired 20 co-ops and I met a lot of people I normally wouldn't have since they were from a variety of faculties and programs.